blmayer/smail/README.md

 ## Using

+Smail can be used to read and send email from your terminal.

+### Sending

 Run `smail`, it will prompt the needed information, like recipients, subject and the body and/or attachments.

+### Reading

+Run `smail read`, in this mode smail is an interactive CLI.
+It will give you commands for listing and manipulating email.

 ## Providers